Banzneri/SolitaExercise/README.md

     DB_PORT=5432
     ```
 - Make sure your postgresql service is running
+- In project root folder, run `npm install` to install all packages
 - Navigate to /server folder and run `npm run createDb`.
 This creates the database and populates it with initial data
 - In /server folder, run `npm run dev`
 - In /client folder, run `npm start`